top of page

 I am planning an event and want a specific color, scent, or shape.
 Is that possible?

 Absolutely!
 I love to play and special orders are exactly that.
-Check out my design page to see a sample of some of the fun designs I have created in the past.
+Check out my design page to see a sample of some fun designs I have created in the past.
 Please be aware that all special orders need a 6-8 week minimum turn-a-round time.

 I see embroidery items on your Bath and Body Page.
 Is that something you can customize for me?